Rule 8.3 - Medica Group Plc

 Sale

-NB: The additional change of 6,300 shares since our last disclosure on 26th April 2023, is due to a transfer out of a discretionary holding.
+NB: The additional change of 5,000 shares since our last disclosure on 10th May 2023, is due to a transfer in of a discretionary holding.

 (b) Cash-settled derivative transactions